antfu/antfu.me/pages/posts/epoch-semver.md

 Version numbers act as snapshots of our codebase, helping us communicate changes effectively.
 For instance, we can say "it works in v1.3.2, but not in v1.3.3, there might be a regression."
 This makes it easier for maintainers to locate bugs by comparing the differences between these versions.
 A version is essentially a marker, a seal of the codebase at a specific point in time.

 However, code is complex, and every change involves trade-offs.
-Describing how a change affects the code can be tricky, even with natural language.
+Describing how a change affects the code can be tricky even with natural language.
 A version number alone can't capture all the nuances of a release.
 That's why we have changelogs, release notes, and commit messages to provide more context.

-I see versioning as a way to communicate changes to users — a **contract** between the library and its users to ensure compatibility and stability during upgrades.
+I see versioning as a way to communicate changes to users — a **contract** between the library maintainers and the users to ensure compatibility and stability during upgrades.
 As a user, you can't always tell what's changed between `v2.3.4` and `v2.3.5` without checking the changelog.
-But by looking at the numbers, you can infer that it's a patch release meant to fix bugs, which should be safe to upgrade.
+But by looking at the numbers, you can infer that it's a patch release meant to fix bugs, which **should** be safe to upgrade.
 This ability to understand changes just by looking at the version number is possible because both the library maintainer and the users agree on the versioning scheme.

-Since versioning is only a contract, you shouldn't blindly trust it.
+Since versioning is only a contract, and could be interpreted differently to each specific project, you shouldn't blindly trust it.
 It serves as an indication to help you decide when to take a closer look at the changelog and be cautious about upgrading.
-But it's not a guarantee that everything will work as expected, every change might introduce behavior changes whether it's intended or not.
+But it's not a guarantee that everything will work as expected, as every change might introduce behavior changes, whether it's intended or not.

 ## Semantic Versioning